-STUDENT DATE/
+STUDENT DATE / /

 SCHOOL OR PROGRAM

 LOCATION

 1. Describe the injury.

-2. Time and date of accident//
+2. Time and date of accident/

 3. How did the accident occur?

-4. Which machine or piece of equipment was involved /ed?
+4. Which machine or piece of equipment was involved?
 Serial Number?

-5. Were proper safety precautions being used at th e time of the accident?
+5. Were proper safety precautions being used at the time of the accident?
+E xplain.

+6. Were proper safety clothing and equipment being used at the time of the accident?
+E xplain.

+7. Was the accident a direct result of a safety violation?
 Explain.

-6. Were proper safety clothing and equipment being g used at the time of the accident?
-Explain.

-7. Was the accident a direct result of a safety violat ion?
-Explain.

-8. Was the student previously informed of the safet Explain. y rule that should have prevented this accident?
+8. Was the student previously informed of the safety rule that should have p Explain. prevented th is accide ent?

 9. What medical treatment was provided?

-Witnesses:Name Address

-Witnesses:Name Address

 Witnesses:

 Name Address

-Date:/Instructor:

-Date:/Supervisor:
+Witnesses: Name Address

+Witnesses:

+Name Address

+Date: / / Instructor:

+Date: / / Supervisor:

-Date report to School Nurse : / /
+Date report to School Nurse :/